List of The Facts of Life characters: Edna Garrett

-In season 7, "Edna's Edibles" was extensively damaged by fire; it was rebuilt as a gift shop called "Over Our Heads."
-Since the insurance on "Edna's Edibles" was insufficient to rebuild it by the time of the fire, the girls contributed their insurance claim checks to help rebuild, effectively making Mrs. Garrett and the girls equal partners in the business.
+In season 7, Edna's Edibles was extensively damaged by fire; it was rebuilt as a gift shop called Over Our Heads.
+Since the insurance on Edna's Edibles was insufficient to rebuild it by the time of the fire, the girls contributed their insurance claim checks to help rebuild, effectively making Mrs. Garrett and the girls equal partners in the business.
 Edna Garrett was a mentor to the girls at Eastland, functioning in loco parentis.
 At times the girls would take her for granted and forget that Edna herself had problems.
 Many times Edna would lash out at the girls when they got careless with her.
-In one episode, she actually fires them from "Edna's Edibles" when their irresponsible behavior ends up costing her $500 in fines after a dismal health inspection.
+In one episode, she actually fires them from Edna's Edibles when their irresponsible behavior ends up costing her $500 in fines after a dismal health inspection.
 She hires them back the next day when the girls promise her that they will be more responsible at their jobs.
-She also fires George, when he falls behind on his work constructing "Over Our Heads" but they later make up.
+She also fires George, when he falls behind on his work constructing Over Our Heads but they later make up.
 Mrs. Garrett is a Democrat.
 She is also against censorship, such as book banning.

-Mrs. Garrett remarries in season 8.
+Mrs. Garrett gets remarried in season 8.
 She and her new husband, Dr. Bruce Gaines (Robert Mandan), rejoin the Peace Corps to work in eastern Africa (Charlotte Rae's contract had expired and she did not want to continue with the series).
 Edna was replaced by her sister, Beverly Ann Stickle (Cloris Leachman), who needs a place to stay.
 However, in the reunion movie that aired in 2001, Mrs. Garrett reunites with Blair, Natalie, and Tootie (Jo has to work) at a Peekskill hotel owned by Blair, and which is run by Mrs. Garrett's son, Raymond.
 It is also revealed that Mrs. Garrett and Tootie are widows.
 It's revealed that Mrs. Garrett is in a romantic relationship with a ship captain.

 Mrs. Garrett also appears on the Hello, Larry episode "The Trip", the first of three crossovers between the shows Diff'rent Strokes and Hello, Larry.